toolleeo/cli-apps/README.md

 * [toipe](https://github.com/Samyak2/toipe) - Yet another typing test, but crab flavoured.
 * [Typespeed](http://typespeed.sourceforge.net/) - Type words that are flying by from left to right as fast as you can; features different word sets, e.g., UNIX commands, English words, Non-English words.
 * [typetype](https://github.com/ahmet8zer/typetype) - Minimalistic command line typing game.

+## <a name="rm"></a>File deletion and trash bin (alternatives to rm)

+Tools to manage the deletion of files/directories with improved management of a trash can, with the ability to restore deleted items.

+* [Brash](https://github.com/zakariagatter/brash) - CLI Trash Manager in Pure Bash.
+* [RecoverPy](https://github.com/PabloLec/RecoverPy) - RecoverPy is a powerful tool that leverages your system capabilities to recover lost files.
+Unlike others, you can not only recover deleted files but also overwritten data.
+* [rip](https://github.com/nivekuil/rip) - Safe and ergonomic alternative to rm.
+* [rmw](https://remove-to-waste.info/) - (ReMove to Waste) is a trashcan/recycle bin utility for the command line.
+It can move and restore files to and from directories specified in a configuration file.
+* [trash-cli](https://github.com/sindresorhus/trash-cli) - Move files and folders to the trash.

 ## <a name="todo-manager"></a>Todo managers